JianefrelDionaldo/JianefrelDionaldo/README.md

 - Stay update with my socials [Daily.dev](https://app.daily.dev/jianefrel), [Instagram](https://www.instagram.com/jn_devz/), [threads](https://www.threads.net/@jn_devz), [X](https://twitter.com/dionaldo_jian) and [LinkedIn](https://www.linkedin.com/in/jianefrel-dionaldo-7a2724258/).

 ### ✅ Current Endeavors
-I'm an IT Student, an aspiring MERN Full Stack Web Developer/Software Engineer.
+I'm an IT Student, Full Stack MERN Developer.
 - I'm enrolled in the prestigiuos **The Complete 2024 Web Development Bootcamp** in Udemy.
 - I'm enrolled in the prestigious **React, NodeJS, Express & MongoDB - The MERN Fullstack Guide** in Udemy.
 - I am committed to mastering not only the fundamentals taught in my academic curriculum but also gaining practical insights and hands-on experience from the dynamic world of web development.